 Here is a good little video I found that has some useful tips on how to help keep your expensive camera gear in good shape:

 Some other ways I help combat such conditions, but still have quick access.
-Is the use of a quality camera sling type of bag that is well built, and sheds water so it does not even get near your expensive gear while traveling along in your Bay Boat, Skiff or even on a Paddle-craft like the East Cape SKANU.
+Is the use of a quality camera sling type of bag that is well built, and sheds water so it does not even get near your expensive gear while traveling along in your Bay Boat, Skiff, or even on paddle craft.

-My personal favorite (love that lens) is the wide angle NIKKOR Z 14-30mm f/4 S that fits in my sling bag at the same time.
-Some of the low light pictures it has been able to take with it and my Z6, have been stunning and even handheld.
-I just take pictures using the same breathing methods, like one would for long range rifle shooting (the other Veterans here know what I mean) and I also program a half second or more of delay for shutter release after I push the button.
-Now, will this method suffice for the lack of a tripod or even a mono pod onboard?
+My personal favorite (love that lens) is the wide-angle NIKKOR Z 14-30mm f/4 S that fits in my sling bag at the same time.
+Some of the low light pictures it has been able to take with it and my Z6 have been stunning and even handheld.
+I just take pictures using the same breathing methods, as one would for long-range rifle shooting (the other Veterans here know what I mean) and I also program a half-second or more of delay for shutter release after I push the button.
+Now, will this method suffice for the lack of a tripod or even a monopod onboard?
 Not really, but it will buy you some time as the Sun sets before having to break one out.
 Then again having a Tripod or even a Mono-pod onboard is usually not much help and if I do, it's for use once I stake off the Skiff and set up on some sandbar or Island.

-So, for these secure storage and quick access needs, I really like the Peak Design 6L Sling Bag.
-Now, I am carrying around the Nikon Mirrorless Z body / lens system which is thinner in overall size.
+So, for these secure storage and quick access needs, I like the Peak Design 6L Sling Bag.
+Now, I am carrying around the Nikon Mirrorless Z body/lens system which is thinner in overall size.

-For those shooting a larger / full framed DSLR body and lens.
-This knowing how tight my 6L bag is now, I would highly recommend moving up to the 10L size bag.
+For those shooting a larger / full-framed DSLR body and lens.
+Knowing how tight my 6L bag is now, I would highly recommend moving up to the 10L size bag.
 Matter of fact, I am thinking of moving up the 10L myself to give me the option of having a third lens.

 If you would like to find out more about the Peak Design Sling Bag or other awesome Peak Design Gear, just click on the picture below.

-Hope this helps give you some ideas on how keep your gear both secure, and dry, and ready to use at a seconds moment in a very harsh environment all at the same time.
+Hope this helps give you some ideas on how to keep your gear both secure, dry, and ready to use at a second moment in a very harsh environment all at the same time.